 In patients >75 who are tolerating high-intensity statin therapy, it is reasonable to continue high-intensity statin therapy after evaluation of the potential for ASCVD risk reduction, adverse effects, and drug-drug interactions, as well as patient frailty and patient preferences.

-In patients with heart failure (HF) with reduced EF attributable to ischemic heart disease who have a reasonable life expectancy (3-5 years) and are not already on a statin because of ASCVD, clinicians may consider initiation of moderate-intensity statin therapy to reduce the occurrence of ASCVD events.
+In patients with heart failure (HF) with reduced EF attributable to ischemic heart disease who have a reasonable life expectancy (3-5 years) and are not already on a statin, clinicians may consider initiation of moderate-intensity statin therapy to reduce the occurrence of ASCVD events.

 Clinical ASCVD definition: